IntelyCare

 Deliverables

-IntelyCare needs a system of rules and styles for their website in order to increase the speed and efficiency of their marketing team's web page production.
+How might we create a system of rules and styles for IntelyCare's website to enhance the speed and efficiency of the marketing team's web page production?

 Background